 Wichita State University Profile

-Wichita State is distinctive for opening pathways to applied learning, applied research and career opportunities, alongside unsurpassed classroom, laboratory and online education.
+Wichita State is distinctive for opening pathways to applied learning, research and career opportunities, and unsurpassed classroom, laboratory and online education.
 The university's beautiful 330-acre main campus is a supportive, rapidly expanding learn-work-live-play environment, where students gain knowledge and credentials to prepare for fulfilling lives and careers.

 Students enjoy a vast selection of courses in more than 200 areas of study on the main campus, online and at locations across the metro area.
-WSU's more than 17,000 students come from every state in the United States and more than 115 countries.
-About eight in 10 Shockers are from Kansas, representing every state in the country.
+WSU's more than 18,000 students come from every state in the United States and 115 countries.
+About eight in 10 Shockers are from Kansas.

-About 72 percent of students attend Wichita State full time, and students can find educational opportunities in disciplines as varied as financial accounting, performance art, cybersecurity analysis, archaeology, health care professions and marketing for global corporations.
+About 72% of students attend Wichita State full time, and students can find educational opportunities in disciplines as varied as financial accounting, performance art, cybersecurity, archaeology, health care professions and marketing for global corporations.

-Degree-seeking students are required to complete applied learning and often take advantage of the university’s solid partnerships with more than 500 employers throughout the United States — including NetApp, Deloitte, Airbus, Bombardier Aerospace, Spirit AeroSystems, Textron Aviation (including Beechcraft and Cessna), Koch Industries, Wichita Public Schools, Ascension Via Christi, Wesley Medical Center, AGH CPAs and Advisors, BKD CPAs and Advisors, Cargill, Evergy, Johnson Controls, Cox Communications, and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Degree-seeking students are required to complete applied learning and often take advantage of the university’s solid partnerships with more than 700 employers throughout the United States — including NetApp, Deloitte, Airbus, Bombardier Aerospace, Spirit AeroSystems, Textron Aviation (including Beechcraft and Cessna), Koch, Wichita Public Schools, Ascension Via Christi, Wesley Medical Center, AGH CPAs and Advisors, BKD CPAs and Advisors, Cargill, Evergy, Johnson Controls, Cox Communications, and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Wichita State — which is classified by the Carnegie Foundation as a doctoral-granting, high-research institution — offers undergraduate and graduate degree programs with 63 bachelor’s degree programs, an associate’s degree, 13 doctoral degrees, 52 master’s degrees, a specialist in education degree, and 116 credit-bearing certificates from eight colleges: the Dorothy and Bill Cohen Honors College, W. Frank Barton School of Business, College of Applied Studies, College of Engineering, College of Fine Arts, College of Health Professions, College of Innovation and Design, and the Fairmount College of Liberal Arts and Sciences.
+Wichita State — which the Carnegie Foundation classifies as a doctoral-granting, high-research institution — offers undergraduate and graduate degree programs with 62 bachelor’s degree programs, two associate’s degrees, 14 doctoral degrees, 55 master’s degrees, a specialist in education degree, and 139 credit-bearing certificates from eight colleges: the Dorothy and Bill Cohen Honors College, W. Frank Barton School of Business, College of Education, College of Engineering, College of Fine Arts, College of Health Professions, College of Innovation and Design, and the Fairmount College of Liberal Arts and Sciences.

 The Higher Learning Commission and 21 program-specific accrediting agencies accredit WSU.
 A listing of WSU programs and degrees is located in the graduate and undergraduate catalogs.

-Wichita State has more than 550 full-time faculty, with 85 percent of the faculty having earned the highest degree in their field.
-Academic programs also draw on the professional expertise of adjuncts from businesses, agencies, and organizations.
+Wichita State has more than 550 full-time faculty, with 85% of faculty having earned the highest degree in their fields.
+Academic programs also draw on the professional expertise of adjuncts from businesses, agencies and organizations.
 Instructors and guest lecturers include those actively practicing their professions in venues that include boardrooms, technology startups, operating rooms, and many of the world’s greatest theaters and stages.

-In 2012, WSU’s main campus in northeast Wichita was expanded by 120 acres with the conversion of a golf course into an interconnected community of academic and partnership buildings, research laboratories and mixed-use facilities known as Innovation Campus, which is home to more than 50 companies, agencies and industry leaders in fields that include advanced manufacturing, digital transformation, logistics, aerospace engineering, law enforcement, cybersecurity, energy, crash dynamics, software development and health science.
+In 2014, WSU’s main campus in northeast Wichita expanded by 120 acres with the conversion of a golf course into an interconnected community of academic and partnership buildings, research laboratories and mixed-use facilities known as Innovation Campus, which is home to a diverse array of businesses, agencies and industry leaders in fields that include advanced manufacturing, digital transformation, logistics, aerospace engineering, law enforcement, cybersecurity, energy, crash dynamics, software development and health science.
 Students work in state-of-the-art laboratories and learn from outstanding faculty and professionals.

-The Innovation Campus is also home to high-quality student housing, Food Truck Plaza, shopping and dining spots, outdoor walking and running paths, a YMCA, Hyatt Place Hotel, the National Institute for Research in Digital Transformation, and the Digital Research and Transformation Hub.
+The Innovation Campus is also home to high-quality student housing, Food Truck Plaza, shopping and dining spots, outdoor walking and running paths, a YMCA, Hyatt Place Hotel, the Hub for Advanced Manufacturing and Research, and the Digital Research and Transformation Hub.

 Wichita State’s commitment to the community includes robust curriculum and problem-solving, applied research that prepares students for the careers of tomorrow and supports Kansas businesses with a talent pipeline that meets employer needs.
-For example, the National Institute for Aviation Research consistently receives funding from agencies such as the Department of Defense, the Federal Aviation Administration and NASA to continue important research in areas that include composites and aging aircraft.
-According to the National Science Foundation, WSU is one of the top research universities for aerospace research in the country.
-It is the top industry-funded aviation research university in the nation.
+For example, the National Institute for Aviation Research consistently receives funding from the U.S. military, the Federal Aviation Administration and NASA to continue important research in areas that include composites and aging aircraft.
+According to the National Science Foundation, WSU is the No. 1 U.S. university in aerospace engineering research and development, No. 2 in industry-funded engineering R&D, and No. 9 in overall engineering R&D.

 Businesses, local government, industry and nonprofits benefit from WSU resources, such as the Mid-America Manufacturing Technology Center, Small Business Development Center, Center for Management Development, Center for Entrepreneurship, Community Engagement Institute, and the Hugo Wall School of Public Affairs.